 \section{Abstract}

 Standard multiple testing procedures are designed to report a list of discoveries, or suspected false null hypotheses, given the hypotheses' p-values or test scores.
 Recently there has been a growing interest in enhancing such procedures by combining additional information with the primary p-value or score.
-Specifically, such so-called ``side information'' can be leveraged to improve the separation between true and false nulls along additional ``dimensions'' thereby increasing the overall sensitivity.
-In line with this idea, we develop \textit{RESET} (REScoring via Estimating and Training) which uses a unique data-splitting protocol that subsequently allows any semi-supervised learning approach to factor in the available side-information while maintaining finite-sample error rate control.
-Our practical implementation, \textit{RESET Ensemble}, selects from an ensemble of classification algorithms so that it is compatible to a range of multiple testing scenarios without the need for the user to select the appropriate one.
-We apply RESET to both p-value and competition based multiple testing problems and show that RESET is (1) power-wise competitive, (2) fast compared to most tools and (3) is able to uniquely achieve finite sample FDR or FDP control, depending on the user's preference.
+In line with this idea, we develop RESET (REScoring via Estimating and Training), which splits the data into a training part and an estimating part so that any semi-supervised learning approach can factor in the available side information while maintaining finite-sample error-rate control.
+Our practical implementation, RESET Ensemble, selects from an ensemble of classification algorithms so that it is compatible with a range of multiple testing scenarios without the need for the user to select the appropriate one.
+We apply RESET to both p-value and competition based multiple testing problems and show that RESET is (1) power-wise competitive, (2) fast compared to most tools and (3) able to uniquely achieve finite sample false discovery rate or false discovery exceedance control, depending on the user's preference.